nomelabs/insitu-TEM-annealing-Ti/README.md

 # In situ TEM annealing of neutron-irradiated Ti reveals a mechanism for elevated temperature radiation damage recovery
 ## Contents
+Below, an explanation of the contents of each section in this repository can be found.
+### Heating Curve
+This folder contains a graph showing the heating profile of the sample, as well as a text file with all of the data pertaining to the chip's heating over the course of the in-situ experiment.
+### Line and Loop Movement Frames
+Here, each frame showing the movement of a line and loop dislocation can be found, these are the frames which were used to create the videos pertaining to this movement.
+### Original Frames
+This folder contains each of the frames which were manually annotated prior to the annotations being made.
+### Polygon Annotation Analysis
+In this folder, the subfolder annotated images shows the frames post-annotation.
+The annotation data subfolder contains the polygonal annotations for each frame, and the raw images folder contains the images prior to annotating.
+The script in this folder is the script used to plot the annotations created using an external software, Roboflow, back onto the original frames.
+### Videos
+This folder contains the video of the chip during its in-situ heating from 100C and up.
+The line and loop movement videos are also present here.
 ## Contact
 ## Citing
 ## License